meeshawn/projects/CV_NLP/readme.md

-This space showcases my projects that cater to applications that combinine more than one domains of AI, for example Computer Vision and Natural Language Processing.
+This space showcases my projects that cater to AI solutions that combine more than one domains of AI, for example Computer Vision and Natural Language Processing.